viet34tqc/notebook/interview.md

 - Time to first byte (TTFB): the time it takes the browsers to start receiving the first byte of a request.
 How to improve: use cache, Use a server that is suited for your needs, Use a content delivery network, Reduce queries
 - First paint (FP): Time for the first pixel to render on the screen after user navigates to web page
 - First Contentful Paint(FCP): the moment when the first element from the DOM appears in the browser.
 Element here includes text, images, non-white canvas, or scalable vector graphics (SVG).
 How to improve: Eliminate render-blocking resources, Minify CSS, Remove unused CSS, Remove unused JavaScript
-- Largest Contentful Paint (LCP): the time when the largest content element (text or images, svg) in the viewport becomes visible.
+- Largest Contentful Paint (LCP): the time when the largest content element (text or images, video) in the viewport becomes visible.
 It can be used to determine when the main content of the page has finished rendering on the screen.
 - Time To (fully) Interactive (TTI): the amount of time it takes for the page to be fully interactive.
 Users might expect this is the same time as LCP, but this can be different.
 If TTI and LCP differ, users might assume the website is slow.
 - First Input Delay (FID): the time from when a user first interacts with a page to the time when the browser is actually able to respond to that interaction.
 - CLS (Cumulative Layout Shift) – it's a metric that measures the visual stability of a page layout.
 It's calculated as the sum of shifts that are visible during page loading.
 This includes unexpected shifts, i.e., those unrelated to user interaction.